patriciogonzalezvivo/thebookofshaders/glossary/abs.md

 ## Abs
-Return the absolute value of the parameter
+Return the absolute value of the parameter.

 ### Declaration
 ```glsl